bioinfo-pf-curie/myproms-doc/_build/html/_sources/docs/connection.rst.txt

 	Access to myProMS data requires a login and password.
 	Contact your local myProMS administrator(s) to request an account.
-	You will then be able to login to the server by clicking on the “Start Session” button from the home page.
+	You will then be able to login to the server by clicking on the ``Start Session`` button from the home page.
 	During login you can choose between tab- or full screen- display modes.

 Server main sections